nmerange/nmerange.github.io/_posts/2023-6-11-Understanding-Kant.md

   - epistemology
 ---

-## Trying to Understand Kant - Could there be such a thing as "Analytic _A priori_"?
+## Trying to Understand Kant - Could there be such a thing as "Synthetic _A priori_"?

 In Kant's book "Critique of Pure Reason", he tried to outline the extent of possible human knowledge claims.
 One very interesting part of his work, though, distinguishes between _A priori_ knowledge and _A posteriori_ knowledge.

 So what does he mean by _A priori_ knowledge?

-My understanderstanding of Kant's definition of "A priori" knowledge is knowledge gained without the use of senses. (it doesn't need to be "Prior"to the senses, just that it would be feasible to know it without any refence to an external world.
+My understanderstanding of Kant's definition of "A priori" knowledge, is knowledge gained without the use of senses.
+It doesn't need to be "Prior"to the senses, just that it would be feasible to know it without any refence to an external world.
 Whereas conversely, _A posteriori_ knowledge is knowledge that was gained through the senses, e.g.:

 O|A Priori|A Posteriori
 ---|---|---